 Osteoporosis: Awareness and Prevention

-I wrote a previous article about osteoporosis prevention, but with Osteoporosis Awareness Month in May, I would like to revisit that subject and share a real case study with you, to highlight how ‘silent’ a condition it is.
+I wrote a previous article about osteoporosis prevention, but with Osteoporosis Awareness just around the corner, I would like to revisit that subject and share a real case study with you, to highlight how ‘silent’ a condition it is.

 For many, the first indication of having this condition is the pain from an osteoporotic fracture when it is usually diagnosed by a doctor using conventional radiography and by measuring the bone mineral density.
 However, Osteopaths are in a prime position to screen for osteoporosis and to educate those individuals at high risk about prevention and management.